saymedia/sayless/README.md

 ### How to use

-All you need is to import _bootstrap_ in your _.less_ file, usually the main one:
+All you need is to import _sayless_ in your _.less_ file, usually the main one:

-    // bootstrap setup
+    // sayless setup
-    @import "bootstrap/bootstrap.less";
+    @import "sayless/sayless.less";
-    @import "bootstrap/bootstrap-reset.less";
+    @import "sayless/sayless-reset.less";
-    @import "bootstrap/bootstrap-addons.less";
+    @import "sayless/sayless-addons.less";
-    @import "bootstrap/bootstrap-typography.less";
+    @import "sayless/sayless-typography.less";
-    @import "bootstrap/bootstrap-print.less";
+    @import "sayless/sayless-print.less";

 There's no need to include all files.
 Just use what's useful for you.